01DaisyLynn/Factors-that-affect-housing-prices/README.md

 # Main Objective #

- predict which regression technique will provide best result on the factors affecting housing prices
+ Determine which regression technique will provide best prediction on the factors affecting housing prices

 # Setup #